iotaledger/iota-identity-tutorial/README.md

 ### Key Storage
 - In this tutorial, the key pairs for every newly created or updated DID document will be stored in Weakhold
-    - Ok, ok it's just JSON files in a folder, but it get's the job done
+    - Ok, ok, it's just a couple of JSON files in a folder, but it get's the job done
-    - e.g. ./weakhold/Alice.json
+    - The files are stored in the Folder *weakhold* (e.g. ./weakhold/Alice.json)

-:warning: **Needless to say that this is no proper key storage solution and for professional IOTA implementations you should use our key management framework [Stronghold](https://github.com/iotaledger/stronghold.rs).**
+:warning: **Needless to say that this is no proper key storage solution and for professional IOTA implementations we strongly recommend using our key management framework [Stronghold](https://github.com/iotaledger/stronghold.rs).**

 Example Weakhold file:
 ```json